gijit/gi/README.md

 We've moved within github to make admin easier.
 We are now at https://github.com/gijit/gi

 len(a) now displays at the REPL.
 Fixes #22.
-This was a minor repl nit, but well worth addressing.
+This was a minor REPL nit, but well worth addressing.

 We have a new contributor!
 Welcome to Malhar Vora.